Can You Put Vinegar in a Steam Mop?

 “This Warranty Does Not Cover Damage Resulting From Improper Use, Accidents, User’s Negligence Or Normal Wear”

-Given Wagner recommend using only distilled water in the steam cleaner, using vinegar may be considered improper use.
+Given Wagner recommends using only distilled water in the steam cleaner, using vinegar may be considered improper use.

 How to Use Vinegar With Steam Mopping